-On farm management of genetics, nutrition and weight gain can maximise the eating quality of tropical breed cattle.
+On farm management of genetics, nutrition and weight gain can maximise the eating quality of all cattle, including cattle with tropical breed content.

 Nutrition

 Cattle should be kept on a rising plane of nutrition for at least 30 days prior to processing.
 This is a vital stage of cattle production, where set-backs can have a significant impact on meat eating quality.